are you 21?

 double distillation

-After fermentation, the whiskey wash is distilled twice through our gas fired copper pot stills.
-While a rarity in the US today due to being much less efficient than column stills, copper pot stills produce smaller batches with deeper, richer, more nuanced character.
-Our distillation is done slowly to increase roundness and smoothness.
+After fermentation, the whiskey wash is distilled twice through gas-fired copper pot stills.
+While a rarity in the US today (pot distillation is much less efficient than column stills), copper pot stills produce smaller batches with deeper, richer and more nuanced character.
+In addition, our distillation runs are done slowly to maximize copper contact and increase roundness and smoothness.

 4